pudszttiot/Letterboxd-2-Trakt/README.md

 To use run LBD_History.py on your terminal and follow the prompts.
 This will generate a csv file of your Letterboxd Watch History in the format required.
-CSV titled 'LBD_History.csv' (for movies you've seen)
+CSV titled "Watched_Movies_LBD.csv" (for movies you've seen)

-LBD2T_Importer.py on your terminal.
-You can import these files directly into the Letterboxd interface.
+Once CSV file is created you can import it by running LBD2T_Importer.py on your terminal.
+You can import this file directly into the Trakt.